WallAlec/PersonalProjects/README.md

 # Personal Portfolio

-This repository holds projects I have done over the last year.
+This repository holds projects I have done over the last 2 months.
 The projects are currently categorized into different domains.

 ## Recent Projects this month: